allimuu/mw-mods/README.md

 * Unique and interesting weapon perks to make combat more interesting!
 (See below)
 * Works with ranged weapons.
 * Everything works for all NPCs and creatures the same, creating a uniform and balanced combat experience.
+* Creatures have a unique damage scaling formula where the more Strength they have the more damage they do - this makes creatures a little more balanced with all the other changes

 ## Attributes and skills

 * __Weapon skill__ along with the weapon perks every 25 levels (see below), will now give a small damage boost equivalent to 20% extra damage at 100 (0.2% per level).
 (This affects NPCs/creatures too)
 * __Fortify Attack__ will now give a flat damage bonus, 1pt is 0.5% more damage.
 Making Fortify Attack still very valuable!
 This will affect NPCs/creatures too, so combat will feel a little faster overall.
-* __Sanctuary__ now reduces the damage taken by 1-3% per 10 pts of Sanctuary, making 100 pts of Sanctuary a 10-30% damage reduction.
-The more Agility you have the more effect Sanctuary will have.
+* __Sanctuary__ now reduces the damage taken by instead.
+The more Agility and Luck you have the more effect Sanctuary will have.
+(Example: At 50 Agility and 30 Luck, a 30pt Sanctuary spell will give you 5% damage reduction.
+At 100 Agility and 70 Luck, 30pt Sanctuary is 15% damage reduction)
-* __Blind__ will still reduce chance to hit, so you can still miss due to being blinded.
+* __Blind__ will still reduce chance to hit, so you can still miss due to being blinded (you will see a message if you do).
 But this is far more understandable, if you are blinded, missing at point blank makes more sense.
 Miss rate at 1% per pt like vanilla, 30 pt Blind will cause someone to have a 30% chance to miss.

 ## Weapon perks

+Weapon perks give you unique bonuses for each weapon at skill level 25, 50, 75 and 100.

 **Short blade**

-Short blade is all about fast and deadly attacks, so short blades can now critical strike and expose weakness of the enemy!

-_Details_

-A Critical Strike is bonus 100% damage.
+Short blades are about fast and deadly strikes, they now have a chance to Critical Strike (100% bonus damage) and cause Weakness to Weapons on each hit.

 **Skill Level 25**